silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 * Install this binary with `sudo dpkg -i bitcoin-core-0.10.0_0.10.0-beta-addrindex_armhf.deb`
 * Optionally create symbolic links (see the two `sudo ln -sf` rows in the Ubuntu section above)
 * Install and uninstall procedure is basically the same as on Ubuntu 14.04: if you have existing blockchain data, run once from the console with `-reindex`, etc.
-* `rpcthreads` and `rpctimeout` could be set to much lower because of the less powerful hardware.
+* `rpcthreads` and `rpctimeout` could be set to a low value because of the less powerful hardware.
 In fact I would reccommend to use this only with testnet.

 ##Downloads